simonw/airtable-export/README.md

     airtable-export export base_id \
         --key=key --ndjson --yaml --json

+If you import all tables, or if you add the `--schema` option, a JSON schema for the base will be written to `output-dir/_schema.json`.

 ### SQLite database export

 You can export tables to a SQLite database file using the `--sqlite database.db` option: